r3lik/socketz/README.md

 Socketz
 ============

-A simple, load balanced TCP server written in Python
+A simple TCP server written in Python.
+It uses HAProxy for Layer 4 load balancing.

 Requirements
 --------------
-* Python 3
+* Python 3.0+
 * Docker
 * Docker Compose